open-renewable-energy-systems/ores/Reference_Implementation/Energy_Router_Prototyping.md

 ## Specification: Energy Router and Architecture (value proposition)

-In addition to the **Open Standardization** for the current mainstream production, we propose the next generation **AC Battery** technology-based disruptive Home Grid integration system with the concept of **Energy Router** as the fundamental architecture and implementation solution.
+In addition to the **Open Standardization** for the current mainstream production, we propose the next generation **AC Battery** (Cascaded PCS) technology-based disruptive Home Grid integration system with the concept of **Energy Router** as the fundamental architecture and implementation solution.
 We will provide more architecture update with specification section.

 1. Power Plane (Energy Distribution)